 Testosterone is the vital sex male hormone responsible for normal sexual development and function in men.
 In teenagers, it is responsible for body and facial hair and the development of muscle strength.
 In male adults, it stimulates sperm production and has a strong influence on a man’s sex drive.
 As men grow older, their testosterone levels drop gradually, with significant drops experienced from ages 60 to 80.
-At ProMD Health in Baltimore, MD, we have several ways of testing for low testosterone.
+At ProMD Health in Baltimore, MD, if you ever wonder or ask yourself a question, “do I have low Testosterone?”, we have several ways of testing for this.

 What Is Low Testosterone?

-Also known as Testosterone Deficiency Syndrome, Low Testosterone, or Low T, is a health condition where the amount of testosterone produced by the testicles is not enough to keep the body at optimum functionality.
+Also known as Testosterone Deficiency Syndrome or Low T, is a health condition where the amount of testosterone produced by the testicles is not enough to keep the body at optimum functionality.
 In medical circles, you are considered to be suffering from low testosterone if your levels are less than 300 nanograms per deciliter (ng/dL).

-Testosterone therapy is an ideal treatment solution for low testosterone levels.
-The Food and Drug Administration (FDA) advises the use of testosterone therapy to treat low testosterone caused by inborn conditions such as Klinefelter syndrome.
+Testosterone therapy is an ideal treatment solution for this.
+The Food and Drug Administration (FDA) advises the use of testosterone therapy to treat this caused by inborn conditions such as Klinefelter syndrome.
 Testosterone therapy is also an ideal treatment option for men who harm or lose their testicles.
 Testosterone therapy boosts the testosterone levels for men who have had their testicles removed because of some serious health conditions, such as cancer.

 How Common Is Low Testosterone?

-It is not clear exactly how many men suffer from low testosterone levels.
+It is not clear exactly how many men suffer from this.
 However, some data shows that 2 in every 100 are affected by this condition.
 The numbers vary depending on age.
 On average, only about 1% of younger men experience Testosterone Deficiency Syndrome.
 The number is significantly higher in older men, with about 50% of men aged 80 and above suffering from Low T.

 14 Signs and Symptoms of Testosterone Deficiency Syndrome